Skip to content

 Create a Schedule to Start and Stop your VMs/Instances as per your requirements

-Running your virtual machines (VMs) 24/7 in the cloud can get expensive, especially if they’re only needed during specific times, like a standard work day.
+Running your Google Cloud Virtual Machines (VMs) 24/7 in the cloud can get expensive, especially if they’re only needed during specific times, like a standard work day.
 By scheduling your VMs to start and stop as needed, you can significantly optimize costs and improve resource management.
 Google Cloud Platform (GCP) provides a native feature called Instance Schedules that makes this automation straightforward.
 This blog post will walk you through the process.

 What is an Instance Schedule?